Haofan144/EE--693/about.md

 - Are there any flaws in the paper?
 How would you improve the paper or build on it in future work?

 More details about presentation can be found in [In-class presentation](../reading%20reports)

+## Course Project

+The research project is a core component of the course.
+It is OK (and often a good idea) to work on a class project that complements your ongoing research provided it is relevant to the course.
+Talk to Dr. Cai if you're not sure whether this would work.

+The project milestones and rough timeline are as follows:

+- Proposal (1 page): March 6

+- Final Report: April 24

+More details about presentation can be found in [Course Project](../Project)

 ## Participation